 Also, in my trawlings of the Web, I've come across one individual with a largish family who has actually used them this way at home to reduce his own personal IT budget!

-As they reach the end of their useful commercial life they end up for sale in places like ebay where they sell (or not!) at prices between 0.99p and several hundred pounds depending on the age and specification of the hardware and the aspirations of the seller.
+As they reach the end of their useful commercial life they end up for sale in places like eBay where they sell (or not!) at prices between 0.99p and several hundred pounds depending on the age and specification of the hardware and the aspirations of the seller.
 So for not-a-lot of money you can pick up a small footprint computer that you can potentially press into service in a way not envisaged by the original manufacturer and along the way maybe have some fun bending it to meet your requirements.

-Most (but not all!) of the thin clients have a fairly standard PC architecture and so readily lend themselves to be re-purposed.
+Most of the thin clients have a fairly standard PC architecture and so readily lend themselves to be re-purposed.

 Any comments? email me.
 Added pre 2010 Last update June 2019